-I was going through some of my accounts online recently and came across my WordPress.com blog that I set up way back in early 2015.
+I was going through some of my accounts online recently and came across an old WordPress blog that I set up way back in early 2015.

 There was a particularly funny repost I made on that blog, an online meme about a fictional group of men and women trying to figure out the “gender” of the computer in the Spanish language.
 I thought I would share it here again.
 Read on and enjoy!

 A teacher was explaining to their class that in Spanish, unlike English, nouns are designated as either masculine or feminine.

 “Pencil,” however, is masculine: “el lapiz.”